[ aws . cognito-idp ]

 UserPoolId -> (string)

-The user pool ID for the user pool client.
+The ID of the user pool associated with the app client.

 ClientName -> (string)